ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 ---
-description: This page describes what a network snapshot consists of and what operations can be performed on it.
+description: This page describes what a network snapshot consists of and what operations you can perform on it.
 ---

 # Discovery Snapshot